Robert Spencer Long

-Long was born on the north side of Chicago and graduated from Roger C. Sullivan High School in the Rogers Park neighborhood in 1945.
-After serving three years in the United States Navy, he studied at the University of Chicago, where he obtained a BA in 1951, a master of science in 1955, and a Ph.D. in geochemistry in 1964.
+Long was born on the north side of Chicago, Illinois, USA and graduated from Roger C. Sullivan High School in the Rogers Park neighborhood in 1945.
+After serving three years in the United States Navy, he studied at the University of Chicago, where he obtained a BA in 1951, a Master of Science in 1955, and a Ph.D. in Geochemistry in 1964.
 He subsequently taught at Nasson College in Maine, New College of Florida, and at the University of Puerto Rico before becoming Dean at Roger Williams College.